-10.1 General

-10.1.1 A maintenance programme, including preventive maintenance where appropriate, shall be established at an aerodrome to maintain facilities in a condition which does not impair the safety, regularity or efficiency of air navigation.

-Note 1: Preventive maintenance is programmed maintenance work done in order to prevent a failure or degradation of facilities.

-Note 2: "Facilities" are intended to include such items as pavements, visual aids, fencing, drainage systems, electrical systems and buildings.

-10.1.2 The design and application of the maintenance programme shall observe Human Factors principles.

-Note: Guidance material on Human Factors principles can be found in the Human Factors Training Manual (Doc 9683).
+- 10.1.1 A maintenance programme, including preventive maintenance where appropriate, shall be established at an aerodrome to maintain facilities in a condition which does not impair the safety, regularity or efficiency of air navigation. - Note 1: Preventive maintenance is programmed maintenance work done in order to prevent a failure or degradation of facilities. - Note 2: "Facilities" are intended to include such items as pavements, visual aids, fencing, drainage systems, electrical systems and buildings. - 10.1.2 The design and application of the maintenance programme shall observe Human Factors principles. - Note 1: Guidance material on Human Factors principles can be found in the Human Factors Training Manual (Doc 9683) and in the Airport Services Manual (Doc 9137), Part 8 Airport Operational Services. - Note 2: General principles and procedures on the training of aerodrome personnel, including training programmes and competence checks, are specified in the (AMC-CAR 139).